siraben/zkeme80/docs/os-design.md

 ## Using the desktop

+The 96×64 desktop uses a shared inverse title bar, a separate status line, selected rows, and a ruled footer with controls.
+The home view scrolls through seven entries in a five-row window; inspectors keep the same visual structure.
 UP/DOWN selects an entry and ENTER opens it.
 CLEAR or MODE returns from an inspector.
 Keyboard polling calls `YIELD`, so scheduled callbacks make progress while a foreground view waits for input.
 A held key generates one event until it is released.
 Views refresh after a navigation event.

 * **Forth workspace:** enter the interpreter; `BYE` returns to the workbench.
-* **Files:** UP/DOWN selects a live named object and displays its type and byte length.
-ENTER previews its contents; LEFT/RIGHT moves by 128 bytes.
+* **Files:** a scrolling catalog shows four live named objects at a time, with `T` for text, `F` for Forth source, and `B` for binary.
+UP/DOWN selects an object.
+ENTER previews its contents in six rows of 16 bytes; LEFT/RIGHT moves by 96 bytes and stops at the first and last chunk.
+Empty objects have an explicit empty state.
 The viewer replaces control bytes with dots, so reading an object does not execute it.
+  For a source object, ENTER in the preview explicitly loads it into the live dictionary and reports success or an evaluation error.
-* **Tasks:** UP/DOWN chooses a slot, RIGHT creates a counter demo, and ENTER toggles a ready task to paused or starts an occupied task.
-The inspector shows attempt count and the last error.
-Use `TASK-FREE` in the shell to reclaim a slot.
+* **Tasks:** all four cooperative slots appear together with their state and attempt count.
+UP/DOWN chooses a slot, RIGHT creates a counter demo, and ENTER toggles a ready task to paused or starts an occupied task.
+The detail line reports the selected task’s last error and explains when the table is full.
-* **Pages / memory:** shows remaining dictionary space, the current raw bank selector, and a 32-byte preview of a flash page.
-LEFT/RIGHT browses pages.
+  LEFT stops the selected task and DEL frees its slot for reuse.
+* **Pages / memory:** an overview maps all 64 flash pages; filled cells mark system, module, and object-storage pages, and dots mark unused pages.
+LEFT/RIGHT moves one page and UP/DOWN moves a row; navigation clamps at pages 0 and 63.
+ENTER switches between the map and the selected page’s byte view.
 The original bank mapping is restored before the view resumes polling.
-* **System services:** lists the numeric service IDs and the actual dictionary names resolved by `SERVICE@`; LEFT/RIGHT changes the listing page.
+* **System calls:** lists the numeric service IDs and the actual dictionary names resolved by `SERVICE@`; LEFT/RIGHT changes the listing page.
 * **Test suite:** runs the interpreter regression suite.